 - Implementation of a standardized measurement tool to monitor treatment progress;

 - Ongoing data collection and analysis during patient assessment; and

 - Evaluation of data to demonstrate the quality of care and improvement in patient outcome.

-Built into CONTINUUM’s platform is a standardized approach to tracking, organizing and analyzing patient data.
-Clinicians conducting an assessment with CONTINUUM automatically capture key patient health metrics such as ASI Composite Scores, withdrawal scores and risk ratings on the six ASAM Dimensions.
-Data gathered from the CONTINUUM assessment can be leveraged to report on patient progress and document readiness to transfer to other levels of care.
+Built into ASAM CONTINUUM’s platform is a standardized approach to tracking, organizing and analyzing patient data.
+Clinicians conducting an assessment with ASAM CONTINUUM automatically captures key patient health metrics such as ASI Composite Scores, withdrawal scores and risk ratings on the six ASAM Dimensions.
+Data gathered from the ASAM CONTINUUM assessment can be leveraged to report on patient progress and document readiness to transfer to other levels of care.

-To learn more about the data captured by CONTINUUM and how CONTINUUM works, watch a February Webinar led by Chief Architect, Dr. David Gastfriend, FASAM.
+To learn more about the data captured by ASAM CONTINUUM and how it works, watch a February Webinar led by Chief Architect, Dr. David Gastfriend, FASAM.